UCL-INGI/INGIfet/README.md

 # INGIfet
 Cafet INGI management

+This software is meant to provide simple means to handle candy and beverage intakes in the INGI cafet.
+First and foremost, this is a system based on honor.
+The previous system was simply a paper sheet where you draw a stick in front of your name when taking something in the fridge.
+This software is meant to replace this by provinding the same basic features and easing the accounting workload.
+The security is thus **not** that important right now.
+For example, it is easy to reproduce a user RFID tag, but we don't care (for now), as it is even easier to draw a stick in front of someone else name (or to not draw a stick at all).

 ## Standalone installation (Linux, OsX, and presumably other unices)

 1. Install the version of webpy compatible with Python3.